aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 }
 ```

-## **Convert Slide to Image using ITiffOptions Options**
+{{% alert title="NOTE" color="primary" %}}

-[ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) provides a more complete
+In any slide to image conversion process, the [NotesPositions](https://apireference.aspose.com/slides/net/aspose.slides.export/inotescommentslayoutingoptions/properties/notesposition) property cannot be set to BottomFull (to specify the position for notes) because a note's text may be large, which means it might not fit into the specified image size.

-control over the resulting image file.
+{{% /alert %}}

-Using this interface, you can specify the size, resolution, color palette of the resulting image.
+## **Converting Slides to Images Using ITiffOptions **

-Below is an example of using the ITiffOptions interface to get a black and white image with 300dpi resolution
+The [ITiffOptions](https://apireference.aspose.com/slides/net/aspose.slides.export/itiffoptions) interface gives you more control (in terms of parameters) over the resulting image.
+Using this interface, you get to specify the size, resolution, color palette, and other parameters for the resulting image.

-and 2160x2880 size:
+This C# code demonstrates a conversion process where ITiffOptions is used to output a black and white image with a 300dpi resolution and 2160 × 2800 size:

 ``` csharp
 using (Presentation pres = new Presentation("PresentationNotesComments.pptx"))